 Sort competitor keywords by topics

-Find top-ranking competitor keywords and sort your competitors’ pages ranking for these phrases in alphabetical order.
-Pages will group together and you’ll quickly be able to identify pages that are ranking well or for a lot of keywords, and highlight topics that you can cover too.
+Find top-ranking competitor keywords and sort your competitors’ page ranking for these phrases in alphabetical order.
+Pages will group together and you’ll quickly be able to identify pages that are ranking well or for a lot of keywords and highlight topics that you can cover too.
 This way, you can dilute their web traffic and increase your own.

 How can we help?

 SEO practices like conducting keyword research can be a daunting process and a resource strain on any marketing department.
 Keyword research will play a huge role in your wider marketing strategy so it’s crucial that it’s completed thoroughly and efficiently.
-At Loop Digital, seeking new marketing opportunities through keyword research is second-nature to us, if you’re looking to kickstart a campaign, enhance your marketing and grow your business, get in touch with our team of experts today.
+At Loop Digital, seeking new marketing opportunities through keyword research is second nature to us.
+We offer a varied array of SEO services that are sure to kickstart a campaign, enhance your marketing and grow your business.
+For more information, get in touch with our team of experts today.